 What causes odors in a bearded dragon enclosure?

 As we mentioned, if there is a smell coming from your beardie’s home, it’s rarely going to be coming from the beardie themself.
 Unless they’ve crawled through something that smells, there is no way for them to emit anything that humans would call odorous.

 Their skin is non-porous.
-They don’t get bad breath (and even if they did, they are too small to have it be an issue to us).
-The only thing they secrete is a waxy substance used to signal mates and mark territory, and that substance doesn’t smell bad either.
+They don’t get bad breath (and even if they did, they are too small to have it be an issue for us).
+The only thing they secrete is a waxy substance used to signal mates and mark territory, and that substance doesn’t smell bad, either.

 But all that doesn’t mean you’ll never smell something foul coming from your beardie’s enclosure.
 And if you do, it’s probably one of the following things.

 Number one with a bullet is poop.
 When our beardie, Bacardi, defecates, we can almost immediately smell it from across the room.
 It’s pretty bad.

 But the same can be said of any household pet.
 If a dog or a cat decided to poop in the same room you were in, you’d smell it right away too!
 Beardies are not unique in the world of foul-smelling stool.

 So what to do?
 Clean it up right away!
 Sounds simple, right?
 But you’d be surprised at how many bearded dragon owners let that poop stay in the tank, baking under the heat of the basking light, and then complain that their beardie smells.

 Their bearded dragon does not smell!
 That lazy, irresponsible owner is what caused the smell, nothing else.